danielace1/cyberdude-challenges/javascript/02-javascript-DOM/06-github-api/README.md

 ## Features

-- _Thumbnail Display_: Instantly view the thumbnail of a YouTube video by pasting its URL.
-- _User-Friendly Interface_: Intuitive design for a seamless user experience.
-- _Dynamic Fetching_: Retrieves the thumbnail dynamically from YouTube.
+- _Name Presentation_: Access the intern's name to personalize the GitHub experience.
+- _Repository Showcase_: View a comprehensive list of the intern's GitHub repositories, including repository names and descriptions.
+- _Followers Display_: Gain insights into the intern's GitHub community by displaying the number of followers.
+- _Location Information_: Explore the intern's location information as provided on GitHub.

 ## Usage

 - Clone the repository to your local machine.
-- Open the index.html file in your preferred web browser.
+- Open the `index.html` file in your preferred web browser.
 - Paste a YouTube video URL into the designated input field.
 - The UI will display the thumbnail of the provided YouTube video.